 - It is also mandatory to register at your local municipality, no matter which type of property you choose!

 Rule 2: Read the Contract

 It is so important to read your contract carefully, before you move in to your new Dutch rental home!
 Our page on the Hazards of renting in the Netherlands will explain why!
 It is crucial to watch out for hidden defects in Dutch houses as well.

 Luckily, many rental contracts have been specially designed to meet the needs of expatriates, and include an English translation.

 Your Dutch rental contract should cover the following topics:

 - How much the rent will be for the property.
-The rent will usually be payable one month in advance
+Usually, it will be payable one month in advance

 - The deposit.
-This will usually be one- three months rent
+This will typically be one- three months rent

 - An annual adjustment of the rent, based on increases in the cost of living, as determined by the Central Bureau of Statistics (CBS)